tikv/deep-dive-tikv/src/resource-scheduling/simulator.md

 and provide the scheduling output.
 In the final step, you can check the result and dig into the scheduling problem if the result is not as expected.

-## PD simulator
+## PD Simulator

-In PD, we also need the simulator to locate a scheduling problem.
+In PD, we also need a simulator to locate a scheduling problem.
 The simulator can be used to simulate a large-scale cluster and scenarios with different users.
 And for some special scenarios, we can keep them so that we can quickly